Beyond Academia is run by volunteers

 Co-Director, Logistics Lead, Media

-Angélica is a fifth year PhD candidate in the Comparative Biochemistry program at UC Berkeley.
+Angélica is a Ph.D. candidate in the Comparative Biochemistry program at UC Berkeley.
 Her research focuses on understanding the regulation of protein synthesis mediated by the eukaryotic initiation factor 3 (eIF3) in human cells.
-Outside of the lab, she loves to be involved in student and community organizations at Berkeley, especially those aimed at promoting access to science education and mentoring.
-In her free time, she enjoys doing yoga and reading.
+Outside of the lab, she enjoys being involved in student and community organizations at Berkeley which have a focus on STEM outreach, science education, and mentoring.
+In her free time, she enjoys hiking, doing yoga, running, baking, reading and writing.
+She aspires to be a program manager with a focus on STEM education, DEI, and mentoring programs.

 Co-Director, Speakers Lead

-Frank is a 5th year Chemical Biology PhD student at UC Berkeley.
+Frank is a 6th year Chemical Biology PhD student at UC Berkeley.
 His research focuses on understanding the mechanism by which mutations in a protein called Ras lead to tumorigenesis.
 More specifically, he aims to integrate high-throughput mutagenesis, coevolutionary analysis and machine learning algorithms to generate a predictive model.
-In his free time, he dances tango, plays tennis and does yoga."
+In his free time, he dances tango, plays tennis and does yoga.